Chill-Engine/ChillZone-Server/README.md

 # ChillZone-Server
-## Server for Chill Engine (still in dev)
+## Server for Chill Engine (abandoned)

+Moved to nakama thingy

-Status: Base stuff working rn!
+Status: Base stuff works, but now this server is useless.

 Planned in this server:
   - [ ] Server Configuration via web